-Cylinder block shall be disassembled, all oil and water galley plugs and all bearings removed and thoroughly cleaned inside and out.
-Where fitted, bolt-on piston cooling nozzles and cylinder liners shall be removed.
+The cylinder block shall be disassembled, all oil and water galley plugs removed and thoroughly cleaned inside and out.
 The cylinder block, including all threaded holes, shall be inspected as appropriate to ensure suitability for reuse.

-(a) The block deck surface shall be checked for deck height and surface flatness to ensure it meets manufacturers' and replacement part manufacturers specifications.

-(1) In certain instances, such as engines with removable liners, the surface may not require machining, but in such instances liner recesses shall be checked and trued as required and the sealing surfaces shall be verified to conform to acceptable industry standards.
+- (a) The block deck surface shall be verified to be in conformance with the engine or replacement gasket manufacturers' specifications or machined as per specifications. - (1) In certain instances, such as engines with removable liners, the surface may not require machining, but in such instances liner recesses shall be checked and trued as required and the sealing surfaces shall be verified to conform to acceptable industry standards.